Paul Cosford: Lung cancer

-Having been previously physically fit and never smoked, in 2017 he was diagnosed with lung cancer.
+Having been previously physically fit and never smoked, in 2017 Cosford was diagnosed with lung cancer.
 Cosford was an active cyclist, having spent years cycling in London traffic on his Brompton folding bicycle.
-He had previously cycled from London to Berlin, from Paris to Brest and back within 90 hours, and completed a ride between Land’s End and John O’Groats within a week.
+He had previously cycled from London to Berlin, and completed the Paris-Brest-Paris ride within 90 hour, and cycled between Land's End and John O'Groats within a week.
 Six months prior to his diagnosis he had been training on 600 km bike routes.
 Following some shortness of breath on exertion, a chest X-ray confirmed a large collection of fluid in the lung with a collapsed left lung.
 The diagnosis was an inoperable lung cancer accompanied by spread to the liver.
 Although he could not prove it, he suspected that air pollution in London contributed to his diagnosis and stated that "of all the risk factors, air pollution seems to me the most likely cause of my own disease."
 In 2018, he delivered his first public speech on his diagnosis at the Royal Society of Medicine, in London.

 In 2019, his diagnosis obliged him to step down from his role as director for health protection and medical director of PHE.
 That year, he was lead author of an article in the Journal of the Royal Society of Medicine discussing lung cancer in people who have never smoked.
 The paper presented findings that lung cancer was associated with a stigma, and that the number of people with lung cancer who have never smoked was increasing, with outdoor pollution as a significant contributory factor, in addition to passive smoke and occupational carcinogen exposure.
 Although passive smoking was contributory, it reported, it was not the main reason for the rise in cases.

 During this time his diagnosis had changed his view on assisted dying, leading him to publish on the topic in The BMJ.
 In the article he called for policies on assisted dying to be reviewed, writing "My biggest fear around dying is lack of control.
 The lack of ability to advance the end a little, to take control of my final days."

 COVID-19 pandemic

-In his emeritus role he appeared frequently on national media to report regularly during the early days of the COVID-19 pandemic.
+In his emeritus role Cosford appeared frequently on national media to report regularly during the early days of the COVID-19 pandemic.
 At the beginning of March 2020, during the early rises in COVID-19 cases in the UK, he reported that the numbers were much higher than appeared.
 Throughout the early lockdowns, he continued to work whilst having to self-isolate.